Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 When you are ready to proceed to Azure Machine Learning, you may either:

 1. Save the final SQL query to extract and sample the data and copy-paste the query directly into a [Reader][reader] module in Azure Machine Learning, or
 2. Persist the sampled and engineered data you plan to use for model building in a new SQL DW table and use the new table in the [Reader][reader] module in Azure Machine Learning.
 The PowerShell script in earlier step has done this for you.
-You can directly read from this table in the Reader module.
+You can read directly from this table in the Reader module.

-## <a name="ipnb"></a>Data Exploration and Feature Engineering in Python
+## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook

 In this section, we will perform data exploration and feature generation using both Python and SQL queries against the SQL DW created earlier.
 A sample IPython notebook named **SQLDW_Explorations.ipynb** and a Python script file **SQLDW_Explorations_Scripts.py** have been downloaded to your local directory.
 They are also available on [GitHub](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/SQLDW).
 These two files are identical in Python scripts.
 The Python script file is provided to you in case you do not have an IPython Notebook server.
 These two sample Python files are designed under **Python 2.7**.

-The needed Azure SQL DW information in the sample IPython Notebook and the Python script file has been plugged in by the PowerShell script previously.
+The needed Azure SQL DW information in the sample IPython Notebook and the Python script file downloaded to your local machine has been plugged in by the PowerShell script previously.
 They are executable without any modification.

 If you have already set up an AzureML workspace, you can directly upload the sample IPython Notebook to the AzureML IPython Notebook service and start running it.
 Here are the steps to upload to AzureML IPython Notebook service: